sse-secure-systems/connaisseur/docs/validators/notaryv1.md

       -----END PUBLIC KEY-----
 ```

-You also need to create a corresponding entry in the image policy via `policy` in `helm/values.yaml`, for example:
+You also need to create a corresponding entry in the image policy via `application.policy` in `helm/values.yaml`, for example:

 ```yaml
 - pattern: "docker.io/<REPOSITORY>/<IMAGE>:*"  # THE DESIRED REPOSITORY